arvigeus/AZ-204/Learning Path/Containers.md

 #### Container groups

-The top-level resource in Azure Container Instances is the container group.
+The top-level resource in Azure Container Instances is the _container group_.
 A container group is a collection of containers that get scheduled on the same host machine.
-The containers in a container group share a lifecycle, resources, local network, and storage volumes.
-It's similar in concept to a pod in Kubernetes.
+Containers in a container group share a lifecycle, resources, local network, and storage volumes.
+It's similar in concept to a _pod_ in Kubernetes.

 The following diagram shows an example of a container group that includes multiple containers: